syncfusion-content/blazor-docs/blazor/file-manager/how-to/add-custom-tool-bar.md

 The toolbar items can be customized using the `ToolbarSettings` API and `ToolbarCreated` events.

 The following example shows adding a custom item in the toolbar.
 The new toolbar button is added using `ToolbarSettings`.
-The `ToolbarCreated` event is used to add an extra properties for the new toolbar button.
+The `ToolbarCreated` event is used to add extra properties for the new toolbar button.

 ```cshtml